cran-task-views/Distributions/Distributions.md

     wrapped Cauchy distribution is provided in
     `r pkg("CircStats")`.
 -   *Chen distribution:* no longer implemented.
+-   *Chernoff distribution:*  `r pkg("ChernoffDist")` provides
+    d, p, q functions of the distribution of the maximizer of the two-sided Brownian motion minus quadratic drift, known as Chernoff's distribution.
 -   *Chi(-squared or not) distribution:* Base R provides the d, p, q, r functions for the chi-squared distribution, both central and non-central (see above).
 Moments, limited expected values and the